New Seawolf Orientation (Fall Admitted Students)

 Advising and Registration Process

 Your advising office will be reaching out to you via email and/or phone regarding your advising and registration process.
 Please be sure that your phone number and preferred email address are up to date in the SOLAR system so that they are able to reach you.
 Please note that advising and registration cannot be completed until you've completed placement exams and cleared all holds on your account (except the Orientation and Advising Hold).
-To ensure a smooth advising and registration process, please be sure to complete all steps on the New Seawolf Checklist, which contains critical information on what many students must complete.
+To ensure a smooth advising and registration process, please be sure to complete all items in your applicant portal, which contains critical information on what many students must complete.

 For more information about the advising and registration process, sign up to join one of our New Transfer Student Info Sessions.